blaufish/secure-copy/README.md

 # secure-copy
-Copies files and creates a secure hash in the process
+Copies files and creates a secure hash in the process. sha256sum compatible.